AY2526S1-CS2113-T10-1/tp/docs/DeveloperGuide.md

 * `UI` : The UI of the App.
 * `Parser` : The command executor and handler
-* `Storage` : Reads fata from, and writes data to, the hard disk
+* `Storage` : Reads data from, and writes data to, the hard disk

 ### 2. Implementation